bbmane/event-horizon/README.md

 Spotted a mistake on an entry that's already on the calendar (dead link, wrong date, wrong tags)?
 Use **[Report a Correction](https://github.com/bbmane/event-horizon/issues/new?template=report-correction.yml)** instead — a moderator will pick it up and fix the original entry.

+Not sure whether something counts as a new release — a remaster, a new season, which date to use for a manga or series?
+Check the **[Submission Guidelines](https://github.com/bbmane/event-horizon/wiki/Submission-Guidelines)** wiki page before you submit.

 ## How it works

 - Submissions come in as GitHub Issues, either via the template above or through `submit.html`, which posts to a small serverless function (`vercel/api/submit.js`) that opens the issue on your behalf — no GitHub account needed.